 Permanently Straighten Hair at Home

 If you don’t have time each day to straighten your hair using a flat iron, you may be wondering, “Can you permanently straighten your hair at home?”
 Absolutely!
-There are keratin hair treatments which you can apply using a special keratin hair straightener to offer a more long-term solution for your smooth hair.
+There are keratin hair treatments that you can apply using a special keratin hair straightener to offer a more long-term solution for your smooth hair.

 The way this works is that the keratin solution will be absorbed into your hair and sealed using the flat-iron.
 The appearance of increased shine, fullness, and sleekness can last from a couple of weeks up to a few months, depending on your hair and the product you use.
-Keratin hair straightening can be a huge game changer once you find a product that works well for you.
+Keratin hair straightening can be a huge game-changer once you find a product that works well for you.

 A quick tip: be sure to do your homework when it comes to opting for treatments like this, as they don’t require approval from any authority.
 It’s essential to be aware of what kind of products you’re using on your own.
 Many products on the market contain formaldehyde as the active ingredient for smooth hair, but there are also plenty of formaldehyde-free options available.
 We’ve covered some homemade hair straightener recipes before, while not permanent they do the job if you’re budget conscious or the shops are closed!